statechannels/statechannels/packages/nitro-protocol/contracts/ninja-nitro/readme.md

 # Ninja Nitro

 Ninja-Nitro is an alternative implementation of Nitro protocol, with a different contract architecture to the main implementation (Mono-Nitro) in this package.
+The additional files should all have namespaced paths.

 ## Overview